devanshmalik/emissions-oracle/README.md

 # Emissions Oracle

-Forecast and visualize US Electricity Sector generation and greenhouse gas emissions in each of the US states in just a few clicks.
+Forecast and visualize US Electricity Sector generation and associated greenhouse gas emissions in each of the US states in just a few clicks.

 <div align="center">